 The duo or just Milner traveled around the country in a Corvette convertible and made stops in specific places.
 There they would encounter trouble and or need to solve a problem.
-They would move on by the end of the show to the next location where the process would repeat itself.
-This plot device would become popular in other well know shows like The Fugitive and The Incredible Hulk.
-It is a great idea and in the case of Route 66, allowed for there to be another star in each episode.
+They would move on by the end of the show to the next location, where the process would repeat itself.
+This plot device would become popular in other well known shows like The Fugitive and The Incredible Hulk.
+It is a great idea and, in the case of Route 66, allowed for there to be another star in each episode.
 The location itself.

 Okay, so I am raving about this show because I am very happy to announce that Shout!
 Factory had released the show in its entirety on DVD.
 For the first time all 116 Episodes of this TV classic have been collected On 24 Discs In One Complete Series Set and I wasted no time in picking up a copy.

 In addition to every episode of the show in as complete a format as available, you also get some nice extras like: